An introduction to the categorical p-adic Langlands program: Moduli stacks of global Langlands parameters and the cohomology of Shimura varieties

+compatible with the Hecke action and the action of the Atkin--Lehner ring. \end{conj} \begin{rem} The Atkin--Lehner ring acts on the right hand side via the canonical action of $L[T^+]$ on $\cInd_{I_v}^{G_v}\sigma_{\kappa_v}$, see for example \cite[Lemma 2.2, Lemma 2.3]{MR2910788}. \end{rem} We point out that this conjecture is somehow dual in nature to Conjecture \ref{conj:cohomology}: we use cohomology on the side of the symmetric space (which is just a point set in this case) and cohomology with compact support on the side of coherent sheaves (note that the stack $\mathfrak{X}_{G,F,S}^{\rm odd}$ is usually the quotient of a Stein space by the action of a reductive group and hence we can define cohomology with compact support as in \cite{MR1094850}, similar to its use in Section~\ref{sec: GL1}).
+This duality also explains why in this conjecture we use the $\ast$-pullback along $f_{\rm rig}$ instead of the $!$-pullback of Conjecture \ref{conj:cohomology}.

-compatible with the Hecke action and the action of the Atkin--Lehner ring. \end{conj} \begin{rem} (i) In the definition of $M^\dagger(G,K^p,(\kappa_v)_{v|p})$ we could also have inserted non-trivial $K_v$-representations $\sigma_v$ for some places $v\nmid p$ as coefficients.
-We then expect the same isomorphism as in Conjecture \ref{EHconj:localglobal1}, but then of course the trivial $K_v$-representation $\mathbf{1}$ in \ref{EHeqn:productoflocalsheaves} has to be replaced by $\sigma_v$.\\ (ii) At least after localizing to eigensystems of finite slope for the Atkin--Lehner ring, the right hand side in the conjecture is completely characterized by compatibility with parabolic induction in \ref{EH subsection:paraboliccompatibility} (i.e.~we could give a formulation of the above conjecture not involving the conjectural functor $\mathfrak{A}_G^{\rm rig}$, but only involving explicit sheaves defined in terms of stacks of Galois representations and stacks of $(\varphi,\Gamma)$-modules). \end{rem}
+\begin{rem} In the definition of $M^\dagger(G,K^p,(\kappa_v)_{v|p})$ we could also have inserted non-trivial $K_v$-representations $\sigma_v$ for some places $v\nmid p$ as coefficients.
+We then expect the same isomorphism as in Conjecture \ref{EHconj:localglobal1}, but then of course the trivial $K_v$-representation $\mathbf{1}$ in (\ref{EHeqn:productoflocalsheaves}) has to be replaced by $\sigma_v$.\\ \end{rem}